|Kristen E. Whalen|

 My expertise ranges from cellular/molecular biology, biochemistry, toxicology, physiology and marine natural product isolation.
-I have published eleven scientific research publications, have given over 30 scientific presentations, lectures, webinars, and posters; and serve as a reviewer for 16 peer-reviewed scientific journals and governmental funding agencies, including the National Science Foundation and an invited Editor for Frontiers of Microbiology.
+I have published twelve scientific research publications, have given over 30 scientific presentations, lectures, webinars, and posters; and serve as a reviewer for 16 peer-reviewed scientific journals and governmental funding agencies, including the National Science Foundation and an invited Editor for Frontiers of Microbiology.

 I have a broad interest in organismal physiological responses that regulate chemical tolerance (i.e., anthropogenic and marine natural products), and windows of cellular vulnerability of marine organisms to environmental chemical stress.
 My work aims to understand the molecular and cellular adaptations organisms use to cope with chemical threats in an ecological context.
 My research program takes an integrative approach using molecular, cellular, biochemical and metabolomic techniques to address how marine organisms have adapted and respond to their chemical environment.